BrightGu/AVCDetection/README.md

 ## phoneme alignment
 we have audio aligned by using a phoneme-based alignment tool [P2FA](https://babel.ling.upenn.edu/phonetics/old_website_2015/p2fa/index.html).
 See this [blog](https://blog.csdn.net/jojozhangju/article/details/51951622) post for details on how to use it.
 The phoneme_info.txt has provided here.
 ## audio features
+We use mel-scale spectrograms as audio features.
+In our experiments, mel-scale spectrograms are computed from a power spectrum (power of magnitude of 2048-sized STFT) on 40-ms windows length which result in  512-dimensional vectors.
 > python prepare_audio_feature.py -c config.yaml
 ## audio-visual features
+In this section, we produce audio-visual pairs based on phoneme alignment infomation.
+Each mouth frame is related to a fixed-length audio segment, then sequential pairs with same phoneme labels are assembled into  specific phoneme units.
+The phoneme units are used for AVCM training.
 > python prepare_image_feature.py -c config.yaml
 # AVCM
+We propose AVCM, which is a CNN model consists of audio architecture and video architecture.
+AVCM is employed to measure similarity of audio-visual pairs.
+The details of AVCM are described in Fig.1.

 # train